 How to Disassemble Harley-Davidson Sportster 883cc Engine

-In this how to article video, Todd walks you through the disassembly of a 2003 Harley-Davidson Sportster 883cc engine in preparation for installing a S&S Cycles Hooligan 1200cc conversion kit with oversized cams.
+In this 4-part video series from Lowbrow Customs, Todd walks you through the disassembly of a 2003 Harley-Davidson Sportster 883cc engine in preparation for installing a S&S Cycles Hooligan 1200cc conversion kit with oversized cams.

 Let’s begin the work: